 Commissioner Schroer has worked diligently to strengthen TDOT’s partnerships with communities.
 During his first four years, he achieved his goal of visiting all 95 counties in Tennessee and every summer since has boarded a bus to embark on his annual Project Tours across the state.

-On the national level, Commissioner Schroer serves as the Vice President of the American Association of State Highway and Transportation Officials (AASHTO), an organization composed of peers from all DOTs across the nation.
-In this leadership role, he will continue to highlight the critical need for a long-term funding solution and focus on the impact of emerging vehicle technologies.
+On the national level, Commissioner Schroer serves as the 2017/2018 President of the American Association of State Highway and Transportation Officials (AASHTO), an organization composed of peers from all DOTs across the nation.
+In this leadership role, he will continue to focus on sustainable transportation funding solutions and ensuring states are prepared for emerging transportation technology.

 Previous to his state service, Commissioner Schroer served as the Mayor of Franklin, Tennessee.
 His public service experience also includes being a board member of the Franklin Special School District and the Tennessee School Board Association.